AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/templates/dynamic-fields.md

 Simply manually copy and paste them into the subject field of an email, taking care to ensure you have the proper formatting.

+## Dynamic Field Default Values {#dynamic-field-default-values}

+When adding dynamic fields to your email templates, you can add a default value that the dynamic field will resolve to if there's no other value available.

+To do this, add "|" after the dynamic field label, then add "default:".
+Then, add the value you want the field to resolve to if no other value can be found.

+**Example:**

+`{{first name | default: loyal customer}}`

+`{{sfdc_contact_account_name | default: your company}}`

 ## Dynamic Fields Glossary {#dynamic-fields-glossary}

 When creating a template in Sales Insight Actions, we always recommend integrating dynamic fields, using the **Insert Dynamic Field** button.